 Here are some common questions about moissanite.

 The Mohs hardness scale rates moissanite at 9.25 and diamonds at 10.
-This means that it is difficult to scratch or break moissanite.
+This means that it is difficult to scratch or break it.
 It is harder than all other gemstones, including rubies and sapphires making it very suitable for everyday wear in an engagement ring.

 When talking about moissanite, its unique sparkle is often highlighted.
 This unique sparkle is its fire and brilliance!
 Fire is the color reflected in the gemstone.
 Moissanite’s dispersion rate is 0.104 compared to a diamond’s dispersion of 0.44.
-This means that moissanite reflects a bit more color while a diamond reflects mostly white light.
+This means that moissanite stones reflects a bit more color while a diamond reflects mostly white light.

 Brilliance refers to how a gemstone sparkles and is measured by its Refractive Index (RI).
 Moissanite has a RI of 2.65-2.69 compared to a diamond that has a RI of 2.42.
 This means that moissanite sparkles more than a diamond.
-We think this one of the reasons why moissanite is more beautiful than a diamond!
+We think this one of the reasons why it is more beautiful than a diamond!

 Maybe, more importantly, choosing moissanite allows couples to maintain their priorities and values while allowing them to design a beautiful symbol of their love and commitment to one another.